Faith-Jackson/printf/README.md

 -	All the above options work well together.
 -	Well done on completing this project!
 Let the world hear about this milestone achieved.

+Working on this project has really been challanging but fun.
+We worked together as partners

 ## Contributors
 This project is a collobarated work of:
 - [Faith Jackson](https://github.com/Faith-Jackson)